 The editor at any time evaluates the manuscript for their intellectual content without regard to race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or author's political philosophy.

-Any editor and editorial staff may not disclose any information about the manuscript sent to anyone other than the relevant Author, reviewer, potential reviewer, other editorial advisors, and the publisher, as appropriate.
+Any editor and editorial staff may not disclose any information about the manuscript sent to anyone other than the relevant Author, reviewer, potential reviewer, other editorial advisers, and the publisher, as appropriate.

 Disclosure and conflict of interest